phpandroidgladiator/todoist-api/source/includes/_workflow.md

 Parameter | Description
 --------- | -----------
-items_to_sync | A list of JSON object commands.
+commands | A list of JSON object commands.
 These commands are specified later in the documentation. api_token | User's API token (returned on successful login).
 Else the session cookie is used.

 ### Explanation of extra data returned